georgiee/coding-for-kids/slides.md

 ## [fit] Makey Makey

 ---
-^ It’s basically a board that pretends to be a keyboard.
+^ It’s basically a board that pretends to be a computer keyboard.

 ^ You use the alligator clips to connect conductive objects with it